|(a) Purpose. Pharmacies compounding sterile preparations,

 but may not be limited to, laminar airflow workbenches, biological

-safety cabinets, and compounding aseptic isolators and compounding
+safety cabinets, compounding aseptic isolators, and compounding aseptic

-sterile drug or nutrient that has been evaluated for safety and efficacy
+or nutrient that has been evaluated for safety and efficacy by the

 by full prescribing information, which is commonly known as the FDA-approved